Entire Care Systems, Inc. · Est. 2026

 My doctoral research asked: why do well-intentioned healthcare interventions fail?
 The answer wasn't motivation.
 It was coordination.
 From that research — and from lived experience — CECE was born.

 Now I'm building CECE beyond a framework.
-We're targeting Western Kenya as our first validation environment — where multi-morbidity coordination failure is most acute and most documented — and working to establish the partnerships that will make that pilot possible.
+We're targeting LMIC markets across Sub-Saharan Africa, South Asia, and Latin America as our first validation environments — where multi-morbidity coordination failure is most acute and most documented — and working to establish the partnerships that will make those pilots possible.
 Then we bring that evidence to the United States.

 Because no one should have to be their own systems integrator just to manage a chronic condition.